DiltheyLab/graph-genome-workbench/evaluation_pipeline/README.md

 **Requirements**

 Within de.NBI, we recommend to mount a volume of at least 500 Gb, so not to run into disk memory because of the large size of short-read data.
+Moreover, follow the next instructions:

 - Create and mount the volume following the [deNBI instructions](https://cloud.denbi.de/wiki/simple_vm/volumes/) and navigate until the desired directory within the volume, where the experiments will be carried out.
 - Clone this repository with `https://github.com/DiltheyLab/graph-genome-workbench.git` and navigate to `evaluation_pipeline`.